trntv/apis-list/README.md

 - [Telegram Bot](https://github.com/apis-list/apis-list/blob/main/apis/telegram-bot/telegram-bot.md) - The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
 The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
 - [TextRazor](https://github.com/apis-list/apis-list/blob/main/apis/textrazor/textrazor.md) - TextRazor is the world's fastest and most accurate Natural Language Processing API
 - [This Person Does not Exist](https://github.com/apis-list/apis-list/blob/main/apis/this-person-does-not-exist/this-person-does-not-exist.md) - This Person Does Not Exist
-- [Traitify](https://github.com/apis-list/apis-list/blob/main/apis/traitify/traitify.md) - Traitify API documentation and developer portal
+- [Traitify](https://github.com/apis-list/apis-list/blob/main/apis/traitify/traitify.md) - A diverse set of fun visual assessments used to uncover personality types and traits.
+Your users simply select "Me" or "Not Me" to a brief series of images and voila!
+Instant, actionable data.
 - [Unplugg](https://github.com/apis-list/apis-list/blob/main/apis/unplugg/unplugg.md) - Add intelligence to your energy products
 - [VoiceRSS](https://github.com/apis-list/apis-list/blob/main/apis/voicerss/voicerss.md) - An API to convert Text to Speech, supporting 15+ major languages
 - [Vuforia](https://github.com/apis-list/apis-list/blob/main/apis/vuforia/vuforia.md) - Developers can easily add advanced computer vision functionality to Android, iOS, and UWP apps, to create AR experiences that realistically interact with objects and the environment